Esa-Gavin/Esa-Gavin/README.md

 ### A passionate JavaScript developer from Kenya 🇰🇪

-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning PHP and Javascript
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2023 Goals: Make contributions to open source projects
+- 🥅 2024 Goals: Make contributions to open source projects
 - ⚡ Fun fact: I love to draw and play guitar / drums

 ### Languages and Tools: